paypal/paypal-checkout-components/docs/button.md

 With this integration:

-- We set up `paymentID` to call our web-server, which then calls the PayPal REST API to **create** a Payment ID.
+- We set up the `payment` method to call our web-server, which then calls the PayPal REST API to **create** a Payment ID.
-- We listen for `onPaymentAuthorize`, and call our web-server again, which then calls the PayPal REST API to **execute** the payment
+- We listen for `onAuthorize`, and call our web-server again, which then calls the PayPal REST API to **execute** the payment

 You'll need: